“Proclaim God’s marvelous deeds to all the nations.”

 If I placed a card on a table that was occupied, the reaction was often ridicule or outright hostility.

 I somehow managed to place about 250 cards on public seating locations in Times Square before I lost my nerve and hurried home.

 Over the next couple of months I got “hits” on my website from the following countries: United States, Brazil, Canada, India, Italy, Argentina, Portugal, Australia, Philippines, United Kingdom, Chile, Mexico, Albania, and Sri Lanka.

 I won’t even try to correlate the hits on my website with the distribution of business cards, but I must say I was encouraged by the apparent interest in Jesus shown by people across the globe.

-So how do modern political campaigns get their message out to the masses?
+In a different sphere, but in the exact same sense, every political campaign needs new voters to successfully win an election.
+They can’t just rely on the party regulars to supply the necessary votes for a victory.
+They have to appeal to the general public in order to increase their voter base.
+I ask myself how modern political campaigns get their message out to the masses?
 One technique that is familiar to many of us is the use of mailing campaigns.
 Postcards and flyers arrive in the mail describing a candidate’s qualifications, (and the opponent’s shortcomings), in the hopes of educating the electorate.
 Sometimes these campaigns target specific people at specific addresses, but at other times they are simply addressed to “Local Postal Customer.”

 Every Door Direct Mail, or EDDM, is a service of the U.S. Postal Service developed to make mass mailing both easy and inexpensive.
 No postage permit is required, and no mailing lists are needed.
 Using their mapping tool, I can hover over an area that I am interested in, select an entire postal route, (typically around 300 households) and arrange for my campaign literature to be delivered to the “local postal customer “at the low cost of $0.18 per mail piece.